Have a Safe Trip: 10 Must-Follow Vacation Safety Tips for 2020/2021

 2. Prepare Your Phone and Bank Account

 Make sure that you prepare your phone and bank accounts before your vacation.
-You may be traveling through different time zones, and you’ll need to set your time zone manually if your phone doesn’t do this on its own.
+For example, you will want to ensure that your Cell Phone Deal enables you to call internationally and that your device has all of the necessary security features in case it is lost or stolen on your travels.
+Furthermore, if you are traveling through different time zones, you’ll need to remember to set your time zone manually if your phone doesn’t do this on its own.

 Not doing this could mess your itinerary up or cause you to miss flights.
 You’ll also want to give your bank or financial institution a call to let them know the locations you’ll be traveling to and for how long.